US presses Israel on civilian deaths, move to ‘lower intensity’ war in Gaza

 “I want them to be focused on how to save civilian lives.
 Not stop going after Hamas, but be more careful,” Biden told reporters when asked whether Israel should scale back its military campaign in Gaza.

-Biden’s comments came as National Security Advisor Jake Sullivan met Israeli Prime Minister Benjamin Netanyahu and other members of the Israeli war Cabinet to discuss conditions for transitioning to more targeted military operations in Gaza.
+Biden’s comments came as National Security Adviser Jake Sullivan met Israeli Prime Minister Benjamin Netanyahu and other members of the Israeli war cabinet to discuss conditions for transitioning to more targeted military operations in Gaza.

-Sullivan and Netanyahu discussed “objectives, phasing, and setting conditions for shifts over time from high intensity clearing operations to lower intensity surgical operations against Hamas remnants”, the White House said in a statement.
+Sullivan and Netanyahu discussed “objectives, phasing and setting conditions for shifts over time from high-intensity clearing operations to lower-intensity surgical operations against Hamas remnants”, the White House said in a statement.

-White House spokesman John Kirby said later that Sullivan discussed a possible transition to “lower-intensity operations” in the near future but the administration has not put a “timestamp” on the shift.
+White House spokesman John Kirby said later that Sullivan discussed a possible transition to “lower-intensity operations” in the near future, but the administration has not put a “timestamp” on the shift.

 Kirby said Washington wants to see the war end as soon as possible, but Hamas has the ultimate responsibility for ending the conflict.